DKW Typ 4=8: DKW Schwebeklasse (1935–1937)

 In July 1935 the engine was bored out slightly further than before.
 Engine capacity now increased to 1054 cc and claimed power output to 32 PS.
 This was not a completely new engine, however: the stroke length of 68.5 mm remained unchanged as did the 2-stroke 4-cylinder configuration.
 The Solex FH 26 S carburettor had been replaced in 1934, during the previous car's production run, with twin Solex 26 BFH carburetters, and this new fuel feed arrangement was retained with the larger engine that arrived in 1935.

 The Schwebeklasse came with a strikingly more streamlined silhouette than its predecessor, with longer front and rear overhangs.
 Timber-frame construction was at this stage retained, but there was no further increase in the wheelbase length, and the body was more rigid than that of the earlier model, though durability remained an issue.
 The choice of bodies was now between a four-seater limousine (sedan/saloon) and a soft-topped four seater cabrio-limousine: the two-seater cabriolet was no longer offered.

 DKW Sonderklasse (1937–1940)

 The name DKW Sonderklasse returned in 1937.
 The engine and suspension were unchanged from those on the previous year's car.
-Keen-eyed buyers might have spotted the reduction in brake-drum diameters on all four wheels from 250mm to 225mm.
+Keen-eyed buyers might have spotted the reduction in brake-drum diameters on all four wheels from 250 mm to 225mm.

 The big news for 1937 was an all new steel body.
 This put an end to concerns that had arisen since 1932 when the timber frame bodies had gained a reputation for distorting or even snapping as the manufacturer introduced modified bodies with successively lengthened wheel-bases.
 The new body, which DKW celebrated with a return to the DKW Sonderklasse name, was in fact shared with the Wanderer W24 from DKW's fellow member of the Auto Union.
 In this form the Sonderklasse continued to be produced in useful volumes and without further significant changes until 1940.